 Despite a lot of local indifference, Bechdolt remained involved and concerned.
 He returned in May 1925 to address the Tombstone Luncheon Club.
 He spoke of preserving the history.
 He informed them it was just one of only three Boothill Cemeteries of the Old West still in existence.1

 His talk finally triggered a nerve in some towns folk.
 A surveyor donated time to locate the boundaries, to be fenced.
 A fund was created for more clean-up and a planned restoration.
-The first official town mayor, John Clum made the first donation - $10!
+The first official town mayor, John Clum, made the original donation – $10!1

-People in town were getting excited about the opportunity for visitors to view this historic site.
+People in Tombstone were getting excited about the opportunity for visitors to view this historic site.
 They stuck with the name “Boothill” as appropriate.
 The Luncheon Club placed signs so motorists could find their way.4

 Another local man, Harry Macia, took charge of locating burial sites and restoring the gravestones.
 Upon finding that of the McLaurys and Billy Clanton, he placed the marker that stated “Murdered on the Streets of Tombstone.”
 And so the restorative work was somewhat underway by late 1925.4

 Tourism was beginning to ramp up at the end of 1929.
-Tombstone AZ received a name for itself on the cross-continental route they called "The Broadway of America."
-It was a recommended stop.
-Thus a solid 12 day Boothill revamping took place in December 1930.
-A few additional historic graves were found, and the McLaury/Clanton grave got a face-lift.
+Tombstone AZ received a name for itself on the cross-continental route they called “The Broadway of America.”
+Boothill was a recommended stop.4 Thus a solid 12 day graveyard history revamping took place in December 1930.
+A few additional historic graves were found, and the McLaury/Clanton grave got a face-lift.3

 The whole effort spurred talk about the historical preservation of the entire town.
 People talked, but the action for the rest of the town didn’t follow quickly.

 Bechdolt’s book, and his articles for various publications, lent a world-wide interest in Tombstone Arizona, and its Wild West happenings.
 Many from outside the U.S. even sent letters to town with inquiries.
-They arrived with an address of just "Tombstone" - that was the notoriety it received!
+They arrived with just an address of “Tombstone” – that was the notoriety it received!1

 Today you can visit the Boothill Cemetery, managed by the City of Tombstone.
 It’s on the way in to the town proper, on the East side of Hwy.
 80. You’ll see the signs.
 Here are some visitor details you’ll want to know: